Filing a Madrid Protocol Trade Mark Application

 - What is the scope of your Australian trade mark, such as the goods and/or services you wish to be protected overseas?

-Your trade mark attorney can perform a trade mark pre-filing search to include different databases that may show where a similar mark has been used in your countries of interest.
-These searches can help identify which of the countries may present a potential conflict.
-In addition, they can help in determining whether your trade mark is likely or not to be registrable in the countries of interest due to possible cultural or legal restrictions.
+Your trade mark attorney can perform a trade mark pre-filing search and include different databases that may show where a similar mark has been used in your countries of interest.
+These searches can help identify which of the countries may present a potential prior use or prior filing conflict.
+In addition, we can help you determine whether your trade mark is likely or not to be registrable in the countries of interest due to possible cultural or legal restrictions.